NumEconCopenhagen/projects-2019-nx31/dataproject/README.md

 # Dataproject
 ##### Created by: Michael Emcken (XHT111) and Thomas Høgh Scheel (NVC347)

-The data project contains a Jupyter Notebook, NX31_Data_Project.ipynb
+The dataproject contains a Jupyter Notebook, NX31_Data_Project.ipynb

 The dataproject examines the employment changes in Denmark from Q1 2009 and until Q4 2018.